trilitech/tezos-developer-docs/src/pages/baking/risks/index.md

 The protocol allows a window of five cycles during which an **accuser** may demonstrate evidence of double baking or double endorsement (several times if necessary).
 The dishonest baker will then lose the security deposit(s) placed for the fake operation up to the latest point in the cycle (which may be costly, especially if the baker has done a lot of baking/endorsing over the relevant period).

 ## Security deposits and penalties

-To discourage double **baking** / **endorsement** a security deposit is required.
+To discourage double baking/endorsing a security deposit is required.

-**The security deposit remains in the account but is locked up for a period of five cycles** (around two weeks).
+The security deposit remains in the account but is locked up for a period of five cycles (around two weeks).
 The corresponding Tez are always taken into account when calculating slots, but they cannot be spent or used as a new security deposit until they have been released again.

 All security deposits are frozen when rights for a cycle are being drawn.
 On mainnet, rights for a cycle are determined 5 cycles in advance, and a delegate has a specific deposit associated to each cycle. **We only retain one deposit:** the highest deposit of all cycles in a timeframe of 7 cycles, so that we are always able to punish proportionally to the capacity to harm in this timeframe.
 If a validator double signs, that is, double bakes or double (pre)endorses (the latter implies voting for two different proposals at the same round), the frozen deposit is slashed.
-The slashed amount for double baking is `DOUBLE_BAKING_PUNISHMENT = 640`
+The slashed amount for double baking is `DOUBLE_BAKING_PUNISHMENT = 640` Tez.
+The slashed amount for double (pre)endorsing is a fixed percentage
-Tez.
-The slashed amount for double (pre)endorsing is a fixed percentage `RATIO_OF_FROZEN_DEPOSITS_SLASHED_PER_DOUBLE_ENDORSEMENT = 1/2` of the frozen deposit.
+`RATIO_OF_FROZEN_DEPOSITS_SLASHED_PER_DOUBLE_ENDORSEMENT = 1/2` of the frozen
+deposit.

-**Bakers are advised to hold at least 10% of the total number of Tez used for baking purposes.** By default, the required deposits are automatically determined to maximize the active stake. **However, no extra baking/endorsements slots will be assigned to a delegator who has not enough security deposit.**
+##### Bakers are advised to hold at least 10% of the total number of Tez used for baking purposes

+By default, the required deposits are automatically determined to maximize the active stake. **However, no extra baking/endorsements slots will be assigned to a delegator who has not enough security deposit.**

 When a double baking/endorsement is observed, an accusing baker may provide evidence in a block for a